SalajPro/Real-FruitNinja/README.md

 A real-time **Fruit Ninja** clone controlled entirely by **physical hand movements** using an **ESP32** and **MPU6050** motion sensor.

 Instead of swiping on a touchscreen, players swing the ESP32 in the air to slice fruits.
-The ESP32 hosts the game over Wi-Fi, allowing anyone connected to the same network to play directly from a web browser—no installation required.
+The ESP32 hosts the game over Wi-Fi, allowing anyone connected to the same network to play directly from a web browser, no installation required.

 ---